A Different Foundation for Atlas Sockets

 Ritherdon has performance information for its sockets on torque resistance and foundation sizes to resist, for example, a sign pole twisting or overturning in the wind (see Atlas datasheets).

 Once all the engineering calculations were complete, the eight 168 mm diameter pillar retention sockets were packed and shipped off to Melbourne.
-The sockets were installed, followed by the pillars and the food-truck park’s canopy for a great result and the Trinity, St Kilda venue opened in April 2022.
-There are more details of the venue in this article on the Melboune Broadsheet website.
+The sockets were installed, followed by the pillars and the canopy for the food truck park for a great result.